serge-mugisha/jarvix/readme.md

 ### Requirements ####
 Before you can run this script, make sure you have the following installed:
-Python 3.8 or higher
+1.Python 3.8 or higher
-openai
+2.openai
-sounddevice
+3.sounddevice
-soundfile
+4.soundfile
-pygame
+5.pygame
-python-dotenv
+6.python-dotenv

 ## Setup ##
 Environment Variables: